dastansam/dastansam.github.io/index.md

 **Personal projects**

-This section lists some of the personal projects that I am proud of
+This section lists some of the personal projects that I am proud of.

+***Fiat on-off ramp***

+A **Web3 Foundation** grant that aims to connect banking interfaces with **Polkadot** ecosystem.
+I am responsible for building **Substrate** offchain-worker pallet, writing tests, as well as maintaining the project.
+For more information about the project, refer to the original grant proposal [here](https://github.com/w3f/Grants-Program/blob/master/applications/FIAT-on-off-ramp.md).

+*This project is Work In Progress*

-***Decentralized Auctioned NFT Marketplace**
+***Decentralized Auctioned NFT Marketplace***

-For my senior thesis in Computer Science major in American University in Bulgaria, I have worked on a proof-of-concept project for the topic of managed decentralization.
+For my senior thesis in Computer Science, I worked on a proof-of-concept project for the topic of *managed decentralization*.
 The project was aimed to explore how enterprises and companies could benefit from blockchain and at the same time keeping the same level of privacy and thoroughput.

 In the project, the goal was to build a decentralized network of nodes that host a backend for an **NFT Marketplace**.
 Backend simply serves and matches orders.
 Marketplace and orders function with the use of **Order Commitments**.